multiversx/mx-docs/docs/developers/transactions/tx-overview.md

 [comment]: # (mx-abstract)

-A big part in the life of a blockchain developer is to create and launch blokchain transactions.
+A big part of the life of a blockchain developer is to create and launch blockchain transactions.

 Whether it's an off-chain tool, smart contract code, or a testing scenario, it is important that we have a powerful syntax to express any conceivable transaction.

-At some point in the development of the development framework, we realized that the following are equivalnbet to a large extent, and could be expressed using the same syntax:
+During the process of creating the development framework, we realized that the following are equivalent to a large extent and could be expressed using the same syntax:
 - transactions launched from smart contracts,
 - blackbox integration tests,
 - off-chain calls.

-We called this "unified transaction syntax", or "unified syntax", and the first version of it was released in [multiversx-sc version 0.49.0](https://github.com/multiversx/mx-sdk-rs/releases/tag/v0.49.0).
+We called this "unified transaction syntax" or "unified syntax", and the first version of it was released in [multiversx-sc version 0.49.0](https://github.com/multiversx/mx-sdk-rs/releases/tag/v0.49.0).

 In this documentation, you will get a complete explanation of all the features of this syntax, organized around the various components of a blockchain transaction.
-However, you can also jump to the [examples](tx-examples) page straight away.

 [comment]: # (mx-context-auto)